 Jessica is leaving CBU confident that she is well prepared for her future.
 “CBU taught me how to be a more independent, hardworking individual and to never give up,” she says.
 Graduating during a global pandemic feels a bit strange to Jessica, but she understands and appreciates the calls that have been made to keep the community safe.

 To her fellow graduates, Jessica says, “I know this is a very challenging time for us all and it’s probably not the way we wanted to end our time at CBU but it’s important to remember all of the hard work you’ve put in to get where you are.
 Congratulations!
-I wish you all the best with your future endeavors.
+I wish you all the best with your future endeavours.
 Stay safe and continue to do great things.”

 Congratulations to Jessica and the Fall 2020 Graduating Class!